-We measure our real estate inventory capital efficiency by comparing the cash outflow for real estate inventory spending (a cash item) to the amount of real estate inventory costs charged to expense on our income statements related to sale of vacation ownership products (a non-cash item).
+We measure our real estate inventory capital efficiency by comparing the cash outflow for real estate inventory spending (a cash item) to the amount of real estate inventory costs charged to expense on our Income Statements related to sale of vacation ownership products (a non-cash item).

-Our spending for real estate inventory in the first half of 2021 was higher than the amount of real estate inventory costs given the timing of payments to satisfy our remaining commitments to purchase vacation ownership units and the slowdown in sales pace as a result of the COVID-19 pandemic.
+Our spending for real estate inventory in the first quarter of 2021 was higher than the amount of real estate inventory costs given the timing of payments to satisfy our remaining commitments to purchase vacation ownership units and the slowdown in sales pace as a result of the COVID-19 pandemic.
 We entered into these commitments in prior periods as part of our capital efficient strategy to limit our up-front capital investment and purchase finished inventory closer to the time it is needed for sale.
 See Footnote 11 "Contingencies and Commitments" to our Financial Statements for additional information regarding our remaining commitments.

 Through our existing vacation ownership interest repurchase program, we proactively buy back previously sold vacation ownership interests at lower costs than would be required to develop new inventory.
 By repurchasing inventory, we expect to be able to stabilize the future cost of vacation ownership products.
+However, given the impact of the COVID-19 pandemic, we have temporarily discontinued the majority of this repurchase activity.